ChargePoint $639 vs Emporia $179 vs Wallbox $649 — 2026?

 5 Best Home Level 2 EV Chargers

-1. ChargePoint Home Flex — Best Overall
+1. ChargePoint Home Flex, Best Overall

-- Universal compatibility (all North American EVs)
+Check Price on Amazon- Universal compatibility (all North American EVs)

 - Adjustable 16-50 amp rating (scales to your electrical service)